gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maddy asked.

 "There are worse things here than bots,"
-Dockety said darkly.
+Dockety said.
 "We must go."

-They set off west toward their distant home.
+They set off westward toward home.
 Dockety took the lead,
 scanning the ground with its lasers and occasionally waving them around bubbling sinkholes or gloopy bits of especially swampy ground.
 Maddy brought up the rear
 so that she could be sure Sindy didn't fall behind.
-She tried humming a tune for a while, the way their mother did when they all went for a walk, but it just made the scraggly trees around them seem more ominous.
+She tried humming a tune for a while in time with her hopping, the way their mother did when they all went for a walk, but it just made the scraggly trees around them seem more ominous.